Engee documentation

 Description

-The Correlation block calculates the mutual correlation function of two input arrays of dimension N along the first dimension.
-The calculation can be performed in time or frequency domain.
-You can specify the domain using the Computation domain parameter.
+Block Correlation calculates the mutual correlation function of two input arrays of dimension N along the first dimension.
+The calculation can be performed in the time or frequency domain.
+You can specify an area using the Computation domain parameter.

-In the time domain, the unit convolves the first input signal with the time-reversed complex conjugation of the second input signal .
+In the time domain, the block convolves the first input signal with time-reversed complex conjugation of the second input signal .

-In the frequency domain, to calculate the mutual correlation, the block:
+In the frequency domain, to calculate the cross-correlation, the block:

-1. Performs a Fourier transform of both input signals, and .
+1. Performs the Fourier transform of both input signals, and .

-2. Multiplies and , where is the complex conjugation.
+2. Multiplies and , where — complex coupling.

 3. Calculates the inverse Fourier transform for the product.

-If you set Computation domain to Fastest, the block selects the domain with the minimum number of calculations.
+If you set the value for Computation domain Fastest, the block selects the area with the minimum number of calculations.

 Ports

-The block accepts multi-channel and multi-dimensional input data with a real or complex value.
-The input signal can be a fixed point signal when you set the Computation domain to Time.
+The block accepts multi-channel and multidimensional input data with a real or complex value.
+The input signal can be a fixed-point signal when you set the Computation domain value to Time.
 When one or both input signals are complex, the output signal is also complex.

 Support for complex numbers: Yes